uelichueli/swiyu-admin-ch.github.io/README.md

 - Cookbooks for onboarding the different stakeholders
 - Specifications of the "Swiss Profile", Trust Protocol, and other standards
 - Roadmap with the current stage and gaps of Public Beta
+- Footer with links to release announcements and our community repository

 ## Public Beta